Peeyush-Jha/cse15l-lab-reports/Lab4.md

 *Keys Pressed : `nano L<Tab> .j<tab> <enter>` , `<Ctrl-O> <enter> <Ctrl-X>`*

-I made this change in code because index2 needs to be incremented by 1 instead of index1 in the last while loop to get the desired result.

 ![Image](edit.png)

 ---

 **Step 8 : Run the tests, demonstrating that they now succeed**

 The `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` command was 3 up in the search history, so I used up arrow to access it.
 Then the